Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 - Book Club - Gamify reading?
     - Who read the most books in a given month?
-    - Who read a book the fastest?
+    - Who reads a book the fastest?
     - Who retained the most information after finishing a book series?

 Realistically anything that involves a group of people who want to motivate themselves and compete, can use and benefit from Office Champion.